 Fannie Mae will reimburse the cost of any third-party report within 2 months after the delivery of the Mortgage LoanMortgage LoanMortgage debt obligation evidenced, or when made will be evidenced, by the Loan Documents or a mortgage debt obligation with a Fannie Mae credit enhancement. .
 To receive reimbursement, you must:

 - request an invoice from the vendor with the report cost listed as a separate line item from any ancillary charges (Fannie Mae will not reimburse other costs such as fees for expediting a report);

-- within 1 month after the Mortgage Loan Origination DateMortgage Loan Origination DateDate the Lender funds a Mortgage Loan to the Borrower.
+- within 1 month after the Mortgage Loan Origination DateMortgage Loan Origination DateDate you fund a Mortgage Loan to the Borrower.